At Caedmon Primary School, we recognise how important a successful transition is for all of our pupils, particularly those with additional needs.

 One of the most challenging points of the year for children can be moving to the next year group.
 Where a special educational need has been identified, we will ensure to begin transitions early, ensuring the involved child feels part of the process.
-These include, introductions with new teacher, informal meet and greets with current class teacher, seating arrangements and meetings with parent/carer where appropriate.
+These include, introductions with new teacher, informal meet and greets with current class teacher, seating arrangements, social stories, walk through of building environments and meetings with parent/carer where appropriate.
 Teachers also attend transition meetings with phase leaders to discuss children on an individual level, affording us the opportunity to pass on strategies, expectations and information.

 Starting at Caedmon Primary School

 When a child starts our Early Years Foundation Stage, parents/carers are invited to attend a transition meeting in which aims and provisions are highlighted by the EYFS staff.
 The transitions are planned and implemented on a personalised level, ensuring each child receives what they need to settle correctly.